purecloudlabs/iframe-coordinator/docs/documents/client-setup.md

 To preserve browser history, the client application should never navigate directly to a new page.
 Instead, it should always request that the host application change its url.
-This is done with a {@link client.Client.requestNavigation} call or by using links with `target="_top"` set.
+This is done with a [client.Client.requestNavigation](../client/classes/Client.md#requestnavigation) call or by using links with `target="_top"` set.

 ### Ensuring Link URLs Reference the Host Application